PfadiMH/site/README.md

 Login with the default credentials `admin@example.com` and `d1r3ctu5`.

-Create a random new Collection to fix the No Permission error.
-You can delete it afterwards.
+To fix the "You don't have permission to access this." error, you can create a random collection and delete it afterwards.

 ### Frontend Setup